Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 immediately (bypassing any possible data grouping algorithm being used), and the PUSH bit is set on the outgoing datagrams for this data.
 If the capability is not supported, the PUSH flag is ignored.

+Invoking this routine with HL=0 is allowed and must not result in any error (if the specified connection is valid).
+If the "Send the data PUSHed" flag is set and the capability is implemented, then this causes all the enqueued data to be sent immediately; otherwise, nothing is done.

 If the _"Send and receive TCP urgent data"_ capability flag is set, then all the data enqueued by the involved call will be set in segments with the URG bit set.
 If the